-Supportive measures will be made available to involved parties in an equitable manner once the District knows about sex discrimination or sexual harassment and regardless of whether a formal complaint investigation is requested under Title IX.
+Supportive measures are individualized measures offered as appropriate, as reasonably available, without unreasonably burdening a complainant or respondent, not for punitive or disciplinary reasons, and without fee or charge to the complainant or respondent to: (1) Restore or preserve that party's access to the recipient's education program or activity, including measures that are designed to protect the safety of the parties or the recipient's educational environment; or (2) Provide support during the recipient's grievance procedures, or during the informal resolution process.
+Supportive measures will be made available to involved parties in an equitable manner once the District knows about sex discrimination or sexual harassment regardless of whether a formal complaint investigation is requested under Title IX.
 Supportive measures can be referrals for Student Support Progress Teams; options to avoid contact, or mutual restrictions on contact between parties, such as changes to seating/classes/student groupings/work locations, leaves of absence, safety plans, safe paths of travel, increased monitoring of certain areas of campus to prevent reoccurrence and other similar measures; training and educational materials; academic supports, extensions of deadlines or other course-related adjustments, and modifications of work or class schedules; counseling, health/mental health supports, and restorative justice.
 If, after an individualized safety and risk analysis, it is determined there is an immediate threat to the physical health or safety of an individual arising from the allegations, removal of the accused may be justified.
 A written notice will be provided with an opportunity to challenge the decision.
 The District may place an employee respondent on administrative leave during the pendency of the grievance process.
-Removals may not change rights under the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, or under the Americans with Disabilities Education Act.
+Removals may not change rights under the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, or the Americans with Disabilities Education Act.